Mohamed al-Bambary is a Sahrawi media activist who served six years in prison as a result of his journalism.

 On January 12, 2016, al-Bambary again appeared before the El-Aaiun Appeals Court on new charges, including forming a criminal gang, participating in a murder, obstructing a public road, partaking in a fatal brawl, committing violence against public servants, and sabotaging things intended for public benefit.
 The court, which was conducting a second review of the case, sentenced al-Bambary to six years in prison.

-Al-Bambary has periodically staged hunger strikes to protest his sentence.
+Al-Bambary periodically staged hunger strikes to protest his sentence.
 His most recent hunger strike began in March 2016.
-As a result, his health has deteriorated and he has had to be taken to the hospital on more than one occasion.
+As a result, his health deteriorated and he had to be taken to the hospital on more than one occasion.

 Freedom Now raised al-Bambary’s case before the UN Human Rights Council in September 2016 during Morocco’s universal periodic review.

 In May 2017, Freedom Now and Robert F. Kennedy Human Rights submitted a petition to the UN Working Group on Arbitrary Detention on behalf of al-Bambary.
 In June 2018, the Working Group issued an opinion that found Morocco in violation of international law and called for the immediate release of al-Bambary.

 Human rights and environmental activist Catherine Constantinides published an op-ed in June 2018 calling for al-Bambary’s release.